guardtime/gttlvutil/README.md

 Detailed usage information is described in individual tool help ('-h') and in man pages: gttlvdump(1), gttlvgrep(1), gttlvwrap(1), tlv-desc(5).

-For more information about TLV encoding see also man page: tlv(5)
+For more information about TLV encoding see also man page tlv(5).